menu

 Setting & Lifestyle

-Rice is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Rice doesn't have a public transportation system that people use for their commute.

 Demographics

-The citizens of Rice have a very low rate of college education: just 8.11% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Rice has a very low overall level of education: only 8.11% of people over 25 hold a 4-year college degree or higher.

 Rice is an extremely ethnically-diverse city.
 The people who call Rice home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Rice, accounting for 41.91% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Rice residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Rice include Irish, German, Czech, English, and Italian.